raspberrypilearning/relax-stretch/en/step_2.md

 --- /task ---

-Next, you will include all the setup blocks for **Nadia** such she starts on the Stage.
+Next, you will include all the setup blocks for **Nadia** so they are positioned on the Stage.

 --- task ---